-I have written several blogs for Bunting Magnetics on the subject of plastic waste.
-Bunting supply equipment to companies recycling plastic waste and producing plastic products.
+I have written several blogs for Bunting on the subject of plastic waste.
+Bunting supply magnetic separation and metal detection equipment to companies recycling plastic waste and producing plastic products.
 The plastics sector is very important and is vital for many industrial and medical applications.
 However, when it comes to single use plastics it is clearly apparent that there is a lot of political and industry rhetoric without much action.

 When I got home, I laid out all my shopping and assessed the problem.
 I wondered if I could have done any better in reducing my purchase of single use plastics.
 I did have one success.
 I purchased my apples loose.

 However, the only bag to put my apples in was plastic and so they were left loose in my trolley.
 However, on closer inspection I saw that I had failed.
 My loose apples had an non-recyclable plastic sticker on the side.